freshfox/like-fs/packages/local/README.md

 So for example when calling `fs.createReadStream('/images/logo.png')` you're actually creating a `ReadStream` to `/tmp/<some-dir>/images/logo.png`

-`like-fs@2.0.0` requires Node 10.

 The package also includes an interface `IOnlineFilesystem` for implementations to access filesystems like ` AWS S3`, `Google Cloud Storage`, `Firebase Storage`, etc.

-`like-fs` is written in Typescript and is fully compatible with the dependency injection library Inversify.
+`like-fs` is written in Typescript and is fully compatible with the dependency injection library Inversify and NestJS.

 ## Example
 ```typescript